trinayau/flask-pets-server/README.md

-# flask-pets-server
+# Flask Pets Database
- Flask app pulling pets from a db and showing on page
+ Flask app pulling pets from a database and showing on the page.